kenyee/requery-wiki/Android.md

 SQLCipher is a popular extension to SQLite that encrypts the entire database.
 You can use requery with SQLCipher by using `io.requery.android.sqlcipher.SqlCipherDatabaseSource` instead of `DatabaseSource` when creating the store and providing a database password.

+###SQLite support library

+See the [project page](https://github.com/requery/sqlite-android) for more information.
+This is an embedded version of SQLite you can include with your application instead of the default system version.
+To use it include the SQLite library dependency and use `io.requery.android.sqlitex.SqlitexDatabaseSource` instead of `DatabaseSource` when creating the database store.

 ###Databinding

 You can take advantage of the new databinding library from Google in your entities.
 Simply extend [Observable](http://developer.android.com/reference/android/databinding/Observable.html) and provide [@Bindable](http://developer.android.com/reference/android/databinding/Bindable.html) on bindable properties.